 There is nothing wrong with being in control.
 It’s possible to be in control and, at the same time, work happily with entire teams of people, in which most if not all members also feel in control.
 Unilateral control is different.
 The term “unilateral” is what gives this model its distinctive defensive quality.
 Being “unilateral” means there is a one-sidedness to the thinking, and what one person is thinking is imposed upon others.
 The aim of the Unilateral Control Model is to win, not lose.
 In a defensive routine, no one is thinking that “win-win” is an option.
 In conversations, this aim manifests itself as a desire to assert our views and to “convince the other person that I’m right and you’re wrong.”

 Another feature of the model is the aim of remaining rational in order to avoid creating upset.
 Upsetting situations are breeding grounds for the conditions of threat and embarrassment.
 It is embarrassing to show too much emotion.
 Public displays of anger can be intimidating to others.
 We suppress these negative feelings if they arise within us.
 In case studies of difficult conversations, people often report thinking things like, “There’s that big smile as he worms his way out yet again.
 Stay cool, take a deep breath, and try one last time” or “I hope I am not letting on that this is getting really annoying.
 Take it easy.”
 These are instructions for how we coach ourselves to remain rational.
 Remaining rational is a way to get a grip on the situation.
-The appeal to ration keeps things cool and away from emotions.
+The appeal to rationality keeps things cool and away from emotions.
 We tell ourselves that bringing emotion into a situation where conflict already exists will only make matters worse.

 The Unilateral Control Model is not necessarily a bad thing; in fact, it is sometimes necessary.
 What’s important to understand is that the Unilateral Control Model is not our only option, and it is not generally the best tack to take when trying to resolve or minimize defensive routines.